ORESoftware/r2g/README.md

 And we have all had dependencies listed in devDependencies instead of dependencies, which caused problems when people try to use the library.
 Those are the motivations for using this tool, to *prove* that X works in its final format.

+* There is a secret feature which is extremely badass - install other locally developed projects which are dependencies of X, as part of r2g testing.
+See "Linking with existing local dependencies" below.

 ## A Better Workflow

-One nice thing about testing locally instead of on a CI/CD server, is you don't have to leave your IDE, and therefore you won't get distracted by the internet lol.
+One nice thing about testing locally instead of on a remote CI/CD server, is you don't have to leave your IDE, and therefore you won't get distracted by the internet lol.
 You can run this tool <b>before</b> pushing to a Git remote. r2g will smoke test your library in about as much time as it takes to `npm install --production` your project.
 <b>If r2g smoke tests do not pass, it means your package is not publishable!</b>